jouellnyc/esp32-picbooth/README.md

 - In order to set this up you'll first install your esp32 on your wireless network and connect an OLED screen.
 For fun, in this project I have 2 OLED screens connected to the esp32 using the ssd1306 driver as well as the sh1106  driver.

 - Since the esp32 is not powerful enough to process images and does not have the pillow package you'll need another computer like a Raspberry Pi to process the images.
-This machine will be running Flask/Flask Reuploaded and will accept the uploaded images, process them and make available a text string that the esp32 will consume to be able to  display the image on its OLED.
+This machine will be running Flask/Flask Reuploaded and will accept the uploaded images, process them and make available (run pic_booth.sh to move them in the background).
+A text string is what the esp32 will consume to be able to  display the image on its OLED.

-I would recommend reviewing the Brilliant Walk Through for more in depth details.
+I would recommend reviewing the Brilliant Walk Through for more in depth technichal details as they have already done the work.

 ## Hints
 Lighting is EVERYTHING!